 The best inflation valves for an inflatable packboat aren’t the simple bungs you find on an airbed or an old Semperit.
 Nor the twist valves off a Feathercraft Java or an old Alpacka.

-What you want are one-way valves like the high-presure ones off on white water rafts, pictured left and copied by many.
-Like a car-tyre valve, one-way operation as well as a secure fitting are the key, so what pumps in doesn’t push back at your or escape when you remove the inflation hose.
+What you want are one-way valves like the high-pressure ones on white water rafts, pictured right and copied by many.
+Like a car-tyre valve, one-way operation as well as a secure seal are the key, so what pumps in doesn’t push back or escape when you remove the inflation hose.

-With proper raft as found on good IKs valves, pushing the button down and turning clockwise locks the valve open to release air.
-Then, for pumping up, push lightly and turn anticlockwise so it springs back up to seal.
+With proper IKs valves, pushing the button down and turning clockwise locks the valve open to release air.
+For pumping up, push lightly and turn anticlockwise so it springs back up to seal.
 This closed ‘button up’ position is the best way to transport an IK as the valve mechanism is less vulnerable to damage.
 To lose a little pressure (say, the boat is getting hot in the sun) just jab the valve core button, same as on a car tyre.

-I’ve found these types of valves to be reliable on all my IKs although this Gumotex 410C owner didn’t.
+I’ve found these valves reliable on all my IKs, although this Gumotex 410C owner didn’t.
 Once in a while – or after the boat is new – you may want to check the valve is screwed tight against the fabric with the valve spanner, right.
 They’re useful too for removing the valve (or a PRV; see below) should it play up.